-2.8.1 Determine the cinema projector Exhaust CFM Value
+2.9.1 Determine the Projector Exhaust CFM Value

-Use an airflow meter to measure the ft/min or ft/ sec at the rigid end of the open exhaust duct that connects to the cinema projector.
-Take the measurement at the very end of the duct without the cinema projector connected.
-Use this formula to determine the CFM value for the cinema projector:
+Use an airflow meter to measure the ft/min or ft/sec at the rigid end of the open exhaust duct that connects to the projector.
+Take the measurement at the very end of the duct without the projector connected.
+Use this formula to determine the CFM value for the projector:

-Measured linear ft/min $\times 0.35 = CFM$
+Measured linear ft/min x 0.35 = CFM